Dire Straits: 1980–1984: Making Movies, Love Over Gold and other side projects

-Dire Straits' fourth studio album Love Over Gold, an album of songs filled with lengthy passages that featured Alan Clark's piano and keyboard work, was well received when it was released in September 1982, going gold in America and spending four weeks at number one in the United Kingdom.
+Dire Straits' fourth studio album, Love Over Gold, filled with lengthy passages that featured Alan Clark's piano and keyboard work, was well received when it was released in September 1982, going gold in America on the strength of the FM rock radio single "Industrial Disease".
+It spent four weeks at number one in the United Kingdom.
 The title was inspired by graffiti seen from the window of Knopfler's old council flat in London.
 The phrase was taken from the sleeve of an album by Captain Beefheart.
-Love Over Gold was the first Dire Straits album produced solely by Mark Knopfler, and its main chart hit, "Private Investigations", gave Dire Straits their first top 5 hit single in the United Kingdom, where it reached the number 2 position, despite its almost seven-minute length, and became another of the band's most popular live songs.
+Love Over Gold was the first Dire Straits album produced solely by Mark Knopfler, and its main UK chart hit, "Private Investigations", gave Dire Straits their first top 5 hit single in the United Kingdom, where it reached the number 2 position, despite its almost seven-minute length, and became another of the band's most popular live songs.

-In other parts of the world, "Industrial Disease", a song that looks at the decline of the British manufacturing industry in the early 1980s, focusing on strikes, depression and dysfunctionality, was the main single from the album, particularly in Canada, where it became a top 10 hit.
-As well as the title track and "It Never Rains", Love Over Gold featured the 14-minute epic "Telegraph Road".
+In other parts of the world, "Industrial Disease", a song that looks at the decline of the British manufacturing industry in the early 1980s, focusing on strikes, depression and dysfunctionality, was the main single from the album, particularly in Canada where it became a top 10 hit.
+As well as the title track and "It Never Rains", Love Over Gold featured the 14-minute "Telegraph Road".
 Also written by Knopfler during this period was "Private Dancer", which did not appear on the album, but was eventually given to Tina Turner for her comeback album of the same name.
 Love Over Gold reportedly sold two million copies during the first six weeks after its release.
-Shortly after the recording sessions of Love Over Gold had been completed drummer Pick Withers left the band.
+Shortly after the recording sessions of Love Over Gold, drummer Pick Withers left the band.
 His replacement was Terry Williams, formerly of Rockpile and a range of other Welsh bands, including Man.